Award Tickets 101: The Basics

 Credit cards are the shortcut for earning enough miles for free tickets

 Frequent flyer tickets require a lot of points, which normally requires a lot of flying.
-Perhaps you are lucky enough to fly frequently for work, and can easily build up large quantities of frequent flyer miles that you can use for your personal trips.
-But, if even if you don’t fly frequently, you can still easily earn enough points for frequent flyer tickets—by taking advantage of the generous rewards you can earn from credit cards.
+Perhaps you are lucky enough to fly frequently for work and can easily build up large quantities of frequent flyer miles that you can use for your personal trips.
+But even if you don’t fly frequently, you can still easily earn enough points for frequent flyer tickets—by taking advantage of the generous rewards you can earn from credit cards.

-- As long as you can responsibly handle credit cards, you can easily earn signup bonus after signup bonus (and consequently free airline ticket after free airplane ticket), without hurting your credit rating.
-Its surprising how many credit cards you can get approved for and how many points you can earn.
-You can earn even more points, by using these cards for as much of your spending as possible.
-Much more information and advice on how to easily earn massive amounts of points is available in our Credit Cards 101 guide.
+- As long as you can responsibly handle credit cards, you can easily earn signup bonus after signup bonus (and consequently free airline ticket after free airplane ticket) without hurting your credit rating.
+It's surprising how many credit cards you can get approved for and how many points you can earn.
+You can earn even more points by using these cards for as much of your spending as possible.
+Much more information and advice on how to easily earn massive amounts of points is available in our Credit Card Signup Bonuses: The Easiest Path to Free Airplane Tickets and Hotel Nights guide.

-- Many of the most interesting credit cards let you earn points that can be converted into frequent flyer miles with many different frequent flyer programs.
+- The most interesting credit cards let you earn points that can be converted into frequent flyer miles with many different programs.
 The most important of these are Chase’s Ultimate Rewards, Amex’s Membership Rewards, and Citibank’s ThankYou Rewards cards.

-The points you earn from signing up for (and spending with) these cards can be converted into points with many different frequent flyer programs.
-For example, the 50,000 points you earn from signing up for one of Chase’s Sapphire cards can be converted into 50,000 miles with your choice of United Airlines, Southwest Airlines, or any of several other frequent flyer partners.
+For example, the 50-60,000 points you earn from signing up for one of Chase’s Sapphire cards can be converted into 50-60,000 miles with your choice of United Airlines, Southwest Airlines, or any of several other frequent flyer partners.
 Amex’s Membership Rewards points can be turned into around two dozen different types of frequent flyer miles.

 The value you can get for your frequent flyer miles varies wildly